Matt Nagy’s unsportsmanlike penalty reflects ongoing exasperation as Vikings beat Bears 17-9

 At least Nagy isn’t going out with a whimper.
 But he is leaving in futility as he inches dangerously close to ending his Bears career with a losing record.
 The Vikings, a team he dominated his first three seasons, dropped him to 32-30 in the regular season.
 He’s also 0-2 in the playoffs.

-He’ll exit knowing he didn’t fix any of the things the Bears hired him to handle, and the Vikings game was a harsh reminder of that.
+He’ll exit knowing he didn’t fix anything the Bears hired him to handle, and the Vikings’ game was a harsh reminder of that.

+“It starts with me, and it ends with me,” Nagy said.
+“I accept complete responsibility for that.”